wbarnes54/frogger/README.md

            If a new level is reached, cars will get bigger, and speeds will get faster.

 Implementation: I used an assembly language called CUSP.
-CUSP supports 5 registers and 10 easy to use addressing modes.
+CUSP supports 5 registers and 10 addressing modes.
 It allowed me to make use of an IO mapped IO, and keyboard and timer registers to display moving characters on the screen.

 Structure of data: Array of objects (lanes) found at the bottom of the file.